Using the Available Tools to Make a Career Change

 Nicholas Droste was in the U.S. Army for 20 years, retiring as a staff sergeant.
 As a 35P Cryptologic Linguist, he spoke Persian, Farsi, and Korean and had deployments in Korea, Iraq, and Afghanistan.

 But when it came to his civilian career, he knew he wanted to go a different direction.
+After some research, he learned about an upcoming DAV/RecruitMilitary career fair for the military community.
+Attending and interacting the employers made all the difference.

 Watch the full interview here: